kaikōura gecko of steep coastal cliffs and boulder fields

 - Habitat

 - Rocky outcrops, coastal cliffs, and native scrublands.
-Prefers habitats with plenty of rocks and crevices for shelter, and trees or shrubs for climbing.
-Often found under bark, in rock piles, and in coastal vegetation.
+Prefers habitats with rocks and crevices for shelter.
 Tolerant of salt spray and windy conditions.

 - Range

-- New Zealand - found only in the Kaikoura region of the South Island, particularly in the coastal hills and river valleys.
-One of the most restricted ranges of any New Zealand gecko, confined to the northeastern coast of the South Island.
+- Found only in Kaikoura region of South Island.
+Particularly in coastal hills and river valleys.
+One of most restricted ranges of any gecko.

 - Endemism